Maruschka Waldus: Career

 Fc Twente ended second this season.

 In July 2017 in Iceland the competition was halfway.
 Fylkir from Reykyavik was the next club that asked her to come over to Iceland to play in the Icelandic competition: Úrvalsdeild.
 The coach was Hermann Hreiðarsson who played in the national team and in the Premier League in England.

 In September 2017, Waldus joined Australian club Western Sydney Wanderers, together with fellow countrywoman Marlous Pieëte.
 The competition, the W-League, ended in February 2018.

 In March 2018 Waldus signed a contract with Avaldsnes Idrettslag in Norway playing the Toppserien and in the UEFA Women's Champions League.
 After a few games she became captain of the team.
 In the UEFA Women's Champions League, after playing a qualifying round in Kroatia, they encountered winner of the 2017–2018 edition Olympique Lyonnais Féminin.
 In Norway, in Haugesund after the first half 0–0 they lost with 0–2 and in Lyon the result was 5–0 in favour of Olympique Lyonnais Féminin.
 In the Norwegian competition Toppserien Avaldsnes Idrettslag ended 9 out of 12 participating teams.

-In November 2018 after the end of the Norwegian Season Maruschka continued her career in Australia and went to play for the second season in a row for Western Sydney Wanderers for the 2018–19 W-League season.
+In November 2018, after the end of the Norwegian Season, Maruschka continued her career in Australia and went to play for the second season in a row for Western Sydney Wanderers for the 2018–19 W-League season.

-The Australian women soccer season runs from September until February.
-After the season in the US and Scandinavia has ended.
-So you will find a lot of players of the US, Australia and Scandinavia who play a double season.
-That is why the Australian competition is a strong competition with great players as Sam Kerr, Lo'eau LaBonta, Elise Kellond-Knight and Lisa De Vanna.

 In March 2019 The Flying Dutchman or The Happy Soccer Nomad returned to Norway and signed a two-year contract with Vålerenga IF to play in the Toppserien.
 At Vålerenga IF she met for third time in her career Frysian and Dutch soccer player Sherida Spitse.
 In 2019 Vålerenga IF ended second in the national competition, the Toppserien.
 They also reached the final of the Norwegian Women's Cup, in which they lost from LSK Kvinner.
 2019 was the best season of Vålerenga IF up to now.

 Maruschka Waldus (defense: central back), Sherida Spitse (midfield: central) and Ajara Nchout (attack: right wing) of Vålerenga IF were selected in the Team Of The Year 2019, the best eleven players, of the Toppserien.